 Learn how to grow and harvest this aromatic herb.
-Includes tips on when to plant and harvest sage as well as troubleshooting notes.
+Includes tips on when to plant and harvest Sage as well as troubleshooting notes.

 Soil